PapenfussLab/PathOS/Docker/README.md

 git clone https://github.com/PapenfussLab/PathOS.git
 ```

-Then, execute the following commands.
+Then execute the following commands to start PathOS.

   ```
   # Navigate to the Docker/database directory